Keke921/SGGAN-release/README.md

 Please cite the paper if the codes are helpful for you research.

-Yiu-ming Cheung, Mengke Li and Rong Zou, Facial Structure Guided GAN for Identity-preserved Face Image De-occlusion§, in ICMR'21.
+Yiu-ming Cheung, Mengke Li and Rong Zou, Facial Structure Guided GAN for Identity-preserved Face Image De-occlusion, in ICMR'21.